 - Background on the neighborhood and street name

-- Historical context of residents and neighborhood development
+- Historical context of residents, their occupations, and neighborhood development

 - Consideration of historical features of the house

-- Other options also include retrieving an historical photo of the house on file from the Assessor’s Office and retrieving death certificates for any death in the house.
+- Other options also include retrieving an historical photo of the house from SF History Center (if available), building plans (if available) from DBI, and retrieving death certificates for any death in the house.

-The documents produced may be used to provide the Planning Dept with historical information about a house before renovations are made, although this is not the main focus of the house histories we offer.
-A donation to GPNHP is requested for the service.
+The documents produced may be used to provide the Planning Dept with historical information about a house before renovations are made, although this is not the main focus of the house histories I do.

 For an additional fee, a binder can be produced, made with acid-free sleeves, PVC-free binder, heavy-weight paper, and good quality printing.
 The title goes on the spine, and the front cover gets a specially designed image.
 Below are some sample pages from a house history binder.